Brucio1/Hand-written-digits-recogniser/README.md

 - OpenCV
 - Numpy

-To run the program on your local machine, download the two files into the same folder.
+To run it on your local machine, download the two files into the same folder.
 Run "model.py" to train the model and then "digit_recogniser.py" to start the program.